What to Do in San Francisco in 3 Days

 Biking through Fisherman’s Wharf on your way to the Golden Gate Bridge is one of the most quintessential activities to do in San Francisco.
 Fog or no fog, you’re going to take in some amazing scenes rolling through this picturesque area.

-Dylan’s Tours sends out intrepid travelers on Rad Power e-bikes.
+Dylan’s sends out intrepid travelers on Rad Power e-bikes.
 While you can pedal if you want to, it’s completely optional.
 Effortlessly cruise up the notoriously steep hills of San Francisco with a power boost from a discreet electric battery on the back of the bike.
 Each rental includes a detailed map of the city, expert recommendation on must-see stops around your route, a bike lock, and, of course, a helmet.

-You can enjoy 10% off San Francisco bike rentals at Dylan’s Tours with promo code 3PERFECTDAYS when reserving on the Dylan’s Tours website (offer not redeemable with third-party resellers like TripAdvisor, Viator, Groupon or GetYourGuide).
+You can enjoy 10% off San Francisco bike rentals at Dylan’s with promo code 3PERFECTDAYS when reserving on the Dylan’s website (offer not redeemable with third-party resellers like TripAdvisor, Viator, Groupon or GetYourGuide).

 WHERE TO HAVE DINNER IN SAN FRANCISCO?